kalisio/kdk/docs/api/map/map-mixins.md

     properties: { ... }, // the currently drawn feature's properties
 }
 ```
-This allows to implement dynamic styling (KDK or protomaps).
+This allows to implement dynamic styling (supported in KDK and protomaps styles).
 To know the full evaluation context, you should refer to the source code of the mixin.
 :::